Holistic Robust Data-Driven Decisions: Holistic Robustness

-In the section we consider the setting when an adversary corrupts a certain portion of the data directly.
-This is in contrast to the previous section where the adversary corrupts the data generating distribution rather than the samples directly.
 Consider the following data generation process in which sample data is generated by independent draws from the true out-of-sample distribution $\Pb$.
 However, this sample data is not observed directly by the decision-maker.
 Rather, each sample is first corrupted by noise realizing in $\cN$.
 Finally, the decision maker only gets to observe data in which up to a fraction $\alpha$ of these noisy samples have been substituted by arbitrary fake data.
-We refer to this setting as \textit{deterministic} corruption as precisely at most an $\alpha$ fraction of the data point may be misspecified.
+Remark that as opposed to Section \ref{sec: corruption}, the statistical error is here \textit{not} negligible.
+We do not observe the full distribution of the corrupted uncertainty but rather must learn its distribution, and infer the clean distribution from samples.

-We construct a hollistically robust predictor against statistical error, noise and misspecification in this setting.
-Let us again first provide intuition on the construction.
+We construct a holistically robust predictor against statistical error, noise and misspecification.
+Let us first provide intuition on the construction.
 The goal is to construct an ambiguity set containing the true out-of-sample distribution $\Pb$ with high probability, given the observed empirical distribution $\hat{\Pb}_T$ of the corrupted sample.
 Let $\hat{\Qb}$ be the empirical distribution of the unobserved sample, from the true out-of-sample distribution $\Pb$.
-Following Sanov's theorem \citep[Theorem 6.2.10]{dembod1996large} this empirical distribution verifies $\DKL(\hat{\Qb}||\Pb) \leq r$ with high probability $1-\exp(-rT+o(T))$.
-As samples from of the empirical distribution $\hat{\Qb}$ are perturbed into $\Pemp{T}$ with noise in $\cN$ and a fraction up to $\alpha$ is misspecified, Theorem \ref{thm: LP-DRO robustness} ensures that we must have $\rho_{\cN}(\hat{\Pb}_T,\hat{\Qb}) \leq \alpha$.
-Hence, the out-of-sample distribution $\Pb$ is in the set $\tset{\Pb' \in \cP}{\exists\hat{\Qb} \in \cP, \; \rho_{\cN}(\Pemp{T}, \hat{\Qb}) \leq \alpha, \; \DKL (\hat{\Qb}||\Pb') \leq r}$.
+Sanov's theorem \citep[Theorem 6.2.10]{dembod1996large} indicates that this empirical distribution (intuitively) verifies\footnote{This is not true for a continuous distribution $\Pb$.
+We state this here only for the purpose of intuition.
+The proof requires more elaborate arguments, see Appendix \ref{App: proof of sec det corr}.} $\KL(\hat{\Qb}||\Pb) \leq r$ with high probability $1-\exp(-rT+o(T))$.
+As samples from of the empirical distribution $\hat{\Qb}$ are perturbed into $\Pemp{T}$ with noise in $\cN$ and a fraction up to $\alpha$ is misspecified, Theorem \ref{thm: LP-DRO robustness} ensures that we must have $\LP_{\cN}(\hat{\Pb}_T,\hat{\Qb}) \leq \alpha$.
+Hence, the out-of-sample distribution $\Pb$ is in the set $\tset{\Pb' \in \cP}{\exists\hat{\Qb} \in \cP, \; \LP_{\cN}(\Pemp{T}, \hat{\Qb}) \leq \alpha, \; \KL (\hat{\Qb}||\Pb') \leq r}$.
 Figure \ref{fig:deterministic corruption} illustrates the hypothesized data generation process visually.

 Following this intuition, for a given noise support $\cN$, a misspecification fraction $\alpha\in [0,1]$ and a desired statistical robustness parameter $r$, we consider the holistic robust predictor